 - Faster routes to anticancer, antimicrobial, and analgesic agents: Plant alkaloids are medicinally promising but difficult to synthesize and separate from impurities.
 Yeast-based synthesis could accelerate production of alkaloid-derived drugs.

-- Microbial synthesis of fuels and chemicals: The lab has engineered microbes to produce a biosynthetic alternative to the high energy density fuel JP10.
+- Microbial synthesis of fuels and chemicals: The lab has engineered microbes to produce a biosynthetic alternative to the high-energy–density fuel JP-10, a synthetic aviation turbine fuel.

 - Industrial pathways to fuels, pharmaceuticals, and food ingredients: The natural enzyme pterin can be used to modify lignin-based aromatic monomers and could provide substantial high-value intermediates for the energy-efficient production of aromatic-based feedstocks.